aloxe/huwindity/src/pages/documentation/navigation.md

   {% endif %}
 ```

-Following entries will display in the same drop down with just a small indentation.
-All this is done only using tailwind styles.
+Following entries will display in the same drop down block with only smaller font and added padding.

 ```js
   {% if entry.url.split("/").length >= 5 %}
     block px-4 py-0 text-sm text-nowrap hover:underline
   {% endif %}
 ```

+## What next?
+You may want to update the styles directly in both `menu.njk` and `renderNavItem.njk` so that it fits your needs.
+If you don't need such menu, just remove these two files and carry on.